 Greg Littleton was born in Winter Haven and grew up in Auburndale.
-His story isn’t one about the implant that comes to Central Florida for good weather, or about the person that moves somewhere new and ends up coming back home to Polk County.
+His story isn’t one about someone who came to Central Florida for good weather, or about the person that moves somewhere new and ends up coming back home to Polk County.
 His parents each moved here as teens, with their families, and never left.
 He knew from day one that he would follow in their footsteps.
 From his high school diploma at Auburndale High School to working as President and CEO of Citizens Bank and Trust, Greg has always called Central Florida home.

 “Auburndale and the surrounding area was a great place to grow up and I always thought it would be a great place to raise a family,” said Greg.